IGEE-IHVI/.github/README.md

 3. Enable modeling of the relationships between heat, environmental and social-economic factors.

-# Need more information ?
+# RMIT AURIN High Impact Project applications :

 Click the below links to access to iGEE and iHVI repositories :